✦ just visiting

 The account type is just as important as what you invest in — it determines how you're taxed and what rules apply.
 Here's every major account type explained clearly.

 The short answer for most beginners: open a brokerage account to start immediately with no limits, then open a Roth IRA alongside it for long-term tax-free growth.
-If your employer offers a 401(k) match, always contribute enough to get the full match first — it's free money.
+If your employer offers a 401(k) match, always contribute enough to get the full match first — it is free money.

 🇺🇸 United States